jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

     *   *Tip:* If you hover your mouse cursor over the info icon (just left of the target icon) for a given scattering profile it should show you the |Rg| and I(0) of your Guinier analysis.

-**Aside: Criteria for a good Guinier region**

-For a globular protein, you are looking for three essential components in your Guinier fit:

-*   :math:`q_{min}R_g<1.0`.
-This states that the minimum q of your fit, q\ :sub:`min`, times the |Rg|  of your fit should be less than 1.0.
-This criteria ensures you have enough q range to properly estimate the |Rg| and I(0) values.

-*   :math:`q_{max}R_g<1.3`.
-This states that the maximum q of your fit, q\ :sub:`max`, times the |Rg| of your fit should be less than 1.3.
-This criteria ensures you remain in the linear range of the Guinier approximation for the fit.

-*   Residuals should be flat and randomly distributed about zero.
-If your residuals have a ‘smile’ (above zero near start and end of fit, below in the middle), or a ‘frown’ (below zero near start and end of fit, above in the middle), it indicates you have non-ideal data.
-    The ‘smile’ is characteristic of aggregation, the ‘frown’ characteristic of interparticle repulsion.

-Additionally, you shouldn’t have to excluded very many points at the start of the fit.
-A few is generally fine, as the points nearest the beamstop can be noisy (depending on the exact details of the measurement).
-If you have a small amount of aggregation or repulsion it may manifest as a small upturn or downturn at low q that, once excluded, doesn’t seem to affect the fit residual (i.e. no ‘smile’ or ‘frown’).
-In these cases, you may proceed, but exercise caution as your data may be subtly affected.
-Also, be sure whoever you present the data to understands you observed these effects and decided to proceed with analysis despite the non-ideality.

-Note that for non-globular systems, such as rod-like shapes, the fitting range shifts as the linear region of the Guinier approximation shifts.

 |lys_guinier_png|